portlandcodeschool/jse-planning/homework/week6/README.md

 ---

-**4) Memory Game** _[moderate, 4 hours]_
+**4) Memory Game** _[50%]_

-Write a game of Memory, in which some set of cards are arranged face down on a board and a player turns them over looking for pairs.
-In this version, your board will be a single row of cards (later you'll convert it to a 2D grid) which are identified by a single position number.
+Write the engine for a game of Memory, in which some set of cards are arranged face down on a board and a player turns them over looking for pairs.
+This week, you'll only implement the game's logic and an API, not a graphical interface.
+Your game's "board" will be a single row of cards which are identified by a single position number (later you can convert it to a 2D grid).

-_[UPDATE: You can write the constructor using either public data accessible to a prototype, or private data in a closure with dedicated methods.
-But you'll find in difficult to combine them.
-Pick one strategy or the other.]_

-Use a constructor ~~and prototype~~ _(optional)_, packaged in an IIFE, to implement a game board.
-Your _MemoryBoard_ constructor should receive ~~3~~ 4 arguments:

-1. an array of values, each representing a game "card" (not necessarily a playing card).
-You should have an even number of values which can be matched in pairs.
-1. a callback which takes 2 cards as parameters and returns true if they match.
-The definition of "match" will depend on the card type.
-1. _[ADDED: an optional "display" callback which takes 1 parameter (the raw value of a card from the values array) and converts it to another value.
-If this argument is undefined or null, the raw value will be displayed instead._
-1. an optional "win" callback which takes no arguments and is run when the game ends.
+This week you'll write two independent modules which work together: _MemoryGame_ and _MemoryCards_.
+Each should be a constructor packaged as an IIFE in a separate file, [memory-game.js](memory-game.js) and [memory-cards.js](memory-cards.js).
+Each constructor can implement its instance methods and data in either of two ways: 1) storing instance data in public properties which are accessed through shared prototype methods (like Problems 2-3 above), or 2) using instance-specific methods which access private data variables through closure (like the Deques).

+**a)**

+Write a _MemoryCards_ module representing a set of cards and the possible matches between them.
+You may adapt your earlier playing-card module or write a new one for a completely different system of cards.
+Two simple examples are in [cardset-example.js](cardset-example.js).
+Your _MemoryCards_ constructor needs to build only one instance, an object representing a _set of cards_ rather than an individual card.
+The _MemoryCards_ instance should have the following methods:

+* values(): return an array of all the card values in the set.
+Each value could be either an object or a primitive, depending on how you choose to implement your cards.

+* match(valA,valB): given card values _valA_ and _valB_ (both of which should be found in _values()_), return true if they match as a pair, or false otherwise.

+* display(val): given card value _val_, return a string which represents that card.
+If your card values are already strings, this method could merely return _val_, but if your card values are objects, you'll need to generate a string version (e.g. the _name()_ or _shortName()_ of playing-card objects)

-For example, if you decide to use regular playing cards in your game, your _values_ array could be a set of 52 cards generated by your _Card_ constructor.
-In that case, an appropriate matching function might return true if two cards are the same rank and same color, creating 26 matching pairs.  _[And an appropriate display callback might return the card's name.]_ Alternatively, you could use simple strings as cards, with two of each in your values set.
-But your implementation should be completely general, without commitment to any particular values.
-Only the consumer of your module will supply the values and matching rule.
+For example, if you decide to use regular playing cards in your game, your _values()_ could be a set of 52 card objects generated by your _Card_ constructor.
+In that case, an appropriate _match()_ function might return true if two cards are the same rank and same color, creating 26 matching pairs, and _display()_ might return the card's name.

-[This template](template-memory.js) shows some examples of value sets and their corresponding callbacks.
+**b)**

+Write a _MemoryGame_ module representing the rules and status of a game.
+Each call to the constructor _MemoryGame(cardset)_ will construct one game instance using the cards represented in _cardset_, an instance of _MemoryCards_.
-Your board must keep track of whether and where any card is face up, where any matching cards have been removed, and where unmatched cards remain.
+Each _MemoryGame_ instance must keep track of whether and where any card is face up, where any matching cards have been removed, and where unmatched cards remain.

-Your board should have these instance methods:
+It should have these methods:

 * `reset()` replaces all removed cards, reshuffles the entire board, and rebuilds the board face-down.

 * `faceupWhere()` returns the position (a number) of the one face-up card (if any), otherwise returns _false_.

-* `faceupValue()` returns the value of the one face-up card (if any), otherwise _false_.
+* `faceupValue()` returns the raw value of the one face-up card (if any), otherwise _false_.

-* `remaining()` returns an array of the positions of all cards still on the board.
+* `remaining()` returns an array of the positions of all cards still on the board, including _faceupWhere()_ if any.

-* `lift(where)`  If there is a face-down card at position _where_ (a single number), return its display value _(by calling the display callback on the card's raw value)_; otherwise return _false_.
+* `lift(where)` attempts to lift a card.
+If there is a face-down card at position _where_ (a single number), return its display value _(by calling `cardset.display(val)` callback on the card's raw value)_; otherwise return _false_.
 If there is not currently a face-up card, leave this card face-up.
 If there's already a face-up card, do one of the following:

-	* If this card and the face-up card match (according to your matching callback), remove both from the board.
-If all pairs are removed from the board, you win the game; run the "win" callback, if any.
+	* If this card and the face-up card match (according to `cardset.match()`), remove both from the board.
+If all pairs are removed from the board, you win the game.

 	* If there is no match, leave both cards in place and turn them face down.

-Though it might be difficult, it should be possible to play an entire game through the console, one `lift()` at a time.
+It should be possible (though inconvenient) to play an entire game through the console, one `lift()` call at a time.